What I teach:

 In Japan, you will most of the time play alongside your teacher and learn the repertoire by following him or her.
 It is not the fastest method but it is a great method to learn the flow of the music and the feeling of it.
 I loved being taught this way.
 Okuda was not silent as I can understand some Japanese teachers have been.
 But he also preferred the playing along method.
 He would come with elaborate answers if asked.
 I certainly talk or teach more verbally – but the playing along method is also an experience of Japan.
 Thus this is also my preferred methodology.

-On Skype you cannot play together, so here the predominant method of teaching is I play and the student play the same thereafter.
+On Zoom you cannot play together, so here the predominant method of teaching is I play and the student play the same thereafter.
 We also speak quite a bit about the pieces, the flow and the meaning of the pieces – as I have understood it.

 Repertoire